 I remember how fascinated I was to discover that a city of more than eight million people, a city known for its concrete environment, would have a patch of old growth forest in the northern tip of Manhattan.
 It felt like I had found an oasis in the middle of an overcrowded city.

-Fascinated Inwood Hill Park's forest had survived development, I began a photo project that documented New York City's natural spaces.
+Fascinated Inwood Hill Park's forest had survived centuries of development, I began work on a photo project that documented New York City's natural spaces.
 I concentrated, at first, on remaining old growth forests, but soon included all forests, wetlands and waterways I could find within New York City.
 The challenge would be to show the landscape with as little of man's impact as possible.
 The working title for this project is Urban Nature: A New York City Landscape Study.
 Very quickly, I realized the theme of this photo project would take me away from the city without ever leaving the city.
 I believed at the time, and continue to believe, I found the perfect photo project I was seeking back in 2005.